alibaba/bifrostui/packages/bui-core/src/Avatar/index.en-US.md

 ### Avatar combination orientation

-AvatarGroup component provides `orientation` to control the orientation of the avatar.
+The AvatarGroup component provides the 'orientation' property to control the orientation of avatars.
-The default orientation is `left`。
+The default orientation is' left '.

 ```tsx
 import { Avatar, AvatarGroup, Stack } from '@bifrostui/react';